Asual

 $.address.history() Returns: Boolean

 Provides the state of the history mode setting.
+Enabled by default.

 $.address.history(value) Returns: jQuery Address